bisdn/bisdn.github.io/limitations.md

 [...] linux-kernel-bde 0000:01:00.0: AER:    [14] CmpltTO                (First)
 [...] pcieport 0000:00:01.0: AER: Device recovery successful
 ```
+The message `AER: Device recovery successful` shown above is misleading, since the Error can only be resolved by fully rebooting the switch itself.
 ## Table size differences

 There might be discrepancies in the maximum number of entries in the unicast routing table (30) announced by [of-dpa](https://github.com/Broadcom-Switch/of-dpa) and how many it accepts.